SAKSHI-GIT0/sakshi-demo/README.md

 # sakshi-demo
-this is a demo for git n github
+This is a demo for git n GitHub